 Special Olympics Unified Sports® is an inclusive program which combines individuals with intellectual disabilities (athletes) and individuals without intellectual disabilities (partners) on sports teams for training and competitions.
 Athletes and partners compete alongside one another, each in a meaningful and integral role.
-Sports activities include:

 InClusive Youth Leadership

 Students with and without intellectual disabilities working together to lead and plan advocacy, awareness, and other Special Olympics and related inclusive activities throughout the school year.
-The following are great examples of activities that other schools found successful:

 Whole School Engagement